samsquire/ideas4/README.md

 If you have two algorithms and the callhistory of those algorithms with the same data you can merge the algorithms together.

 It's a matter of matching up lines of the callstacks of each algorithm.
 And generating code by walking the matched callstacks.

+Why is this idea important?
+If the tip of execution is not centralised and is distributed across a system, as it typically (microservices spread decision across the system) deciding what to do next is decided by the code.
+We can detect inconsistencies with two services on different machines undermining eachother with their logic.

 # 62. Call history pattern matching